Do you need to deep cleanse, declutter or detox your life?

 The birds are out, the flowers are blooming, and the sun is coming out to shine on all the dust and dirt that’s been gathering all winter.
 Yuck!

 Grab the mop and broom and dig in for some spring cleaning!

-While you’re cleaning your house, consider cleaning your lifestyle and your mind, too.
+While you’re cleaning out your closet consider cleaning your lifestyle, your thoughts, and your mind, too.

 We can collect and keep way more than we should and we need to regularly cleanse our lives of negativity.

 The truth is you can’t move forward or grow when you’re still holding onto the past and let go of excess emotional or physical baggage.

 It’s time to spark joy in your life by tidying up Marie Kondo style.

 We have eight tips here to help you spring clean your life and cleanse yourself of the winter blues.

 For months you’ve been seeing Becky from the fourth grade posting about how she doesn’t like her job, hinting about unhappiness in her marriage in an attempt for attention, and so on, and it’s bringing you down.
 Spring clean your life by cleansing your social media accounts.

 Instead of just rolling your eyes and scrolling down, try getting it off your newsfeed in a more permanent way.
 If you haven’t talked to Becky since the fourth grade, maybe now is the time to stop kidding yourself and just unfriend her; if there’s a reason to keep her around, or you’re just not up for the complete cut-out, visit her profile and click your “follow” status over to “unfollow”.
 Yay!
 No more bothersome Becky!